naddeoa/booty/README.md

 Usage: booty [OPTIONS]

 Options:
-  -c, --config TEXT   Path to the install.sysc file.
-Defaults to
-                      ./install.booty
-  -s, --status        Check the status of all known targets -i, --install       Install all uninstalled targets -d, --debug         See the AST of the config file
+  -c, --config TEXT   Path to the booty file.
+Defaults to ./install.booty -s, --status        Check the status of all known targets -i, --install       Install all uninstalled targets -d, --debug         See the AST of the config file